JensBender/chatgpt-cover-letter-generator/README.md

     }
     ```

-3. **Cover Letter Generation**: To create three cover letter suggestions by matching qualifications with job requirements using `OpenAI's chat completions API` with specific generation prompts and system prompts in both English and German.
+3. **Cover Letter Generation**: Produces three unique cover letter suggestions by matching personal qualifications with job requirements using `OpenAI's chat completions API` with specific generation prompts and system prompts in both English and German.
-4. **Cover Letter Refinement**: To review and refine the three cover letter suggestions using job information by invoking `OpenAI's chat completions API` with specific refinement prompts and system prompts.
+4. **Cover Letter Refinement**: Reviews and refines each cover letter suggestion using `OpenAI's chat completions API` with specific refinement prompts.
-5. **Cover Letter Consolidation**: To create the best cover letter based on the three refined cover letters and job information using `OpenAI's chat completions API` with specific consolidation prompts and system prompts.
+5. **Cover Letter Consolidation**: Combines the best elements from each refined cover letter into a single, consolidated cover letter using `OpenAI's chat completions API` with specific consolidation prompts.
-6. **Save Cover Letters as Text File**: To save the consolidated cover letter and the three refined cover letters as a `.txt` file for easy access and final editing.
+6. **Save Cover Letters as Text File**: Stores the consolidated cover letter and the three refined cover letters in a `.txt` file for easy access and final editing.

+**Example Cover Letter**:
 ```
 John Doe
 123 Main Street